 Based on this study, the Urban Challenges – Making public transport safe for all project was created.

-The overall goal is to strengthen social development and increase respect for democracy and human rights as part of the implementation of Agenda 2030.
-The focus has been to increase understanding of common challenges in this area, in Sweden and in partner countries.
+The overall goal is to strengthen social development and increase respect for democracy and human rights as part of the implementation of Agenda 2030 through collaboration.
+The focus is to increase the understanding of common challenges in this area, in Sweden and in partner countries.
 The project is an exchange where Swedish competencies meet the competencies of other countries.
-This is done in a “quadruple helix” by experts from the public sector, academia, non-profit organizations and industry, who will work for two years to find solutions to real problems for increased security in the four countries.
+This is done through “quadruple helix” where experts from the public sector, academia, non-profit organizations and industry work for two years to find solutions to real problems for increased security in the four countries.

-- Abuse and sexual harassment at specific bus stations in Bogotá.
+Abuse and sexual harassment at specific bus stations in Bogotá.
+A digital education for busdrivers on the topic and how to prevent and handle upcoming harassment situations is planned.

-- A chaotic transit station in the city of Naucalpan de Juárez, in the state of Mexico, leads to a slow flow of travelers and increased crime levels.
+A chaotic transit station in the city of Naucalpan de Juárez, in the state of Mexico, leads to a slow flow of travelers and increased crime levels.
+A four-step plan is being implemented including public space improvements in the surroundings of the station, provision of financial incentives for busoperators and passengers to use the station, enforcement and encouragement of desired behaviors, and formalization of public space and informal vendors.

-- Inadequate walkways and unsatisfactory infrastructure in the city of Brasilia create an unsafe environment that prevents women from walking and using public transport.
+Inadequate walkways and unsatisfactory infrastructure in the city of Brasilia create an unsafe environment that prevents women from walking and using public transport.
+By enabling social and democratic participation through cooperation between government agencies, civil society and universities subsidies for the recovery of women’s autonomy, security and independence as pedestrians in their territory will be generated.

-- Open drug trade in and around the commuter train traffic in Stockholm creates an unsafe environment for travelers.
+Open drug trade in and around the commuter train traffic in Stockholm creates an unsafe environment for travelers.
+A workshop series with organisations connected to the relevant train station as well as “safety walks” have been initiated.

 Urban Challenges – Making public transport safe for all ends in December 2021.